HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/mandatory_tasks/probes_configuration.md

 # Probes Configuration in values.yaml file

-The `liveness` and `readiness` probes such as the status thresholds and time values can be modified.
-The probe target values are not configurable anymore because they are application specific and the values must not be changed.
+You can modify `liveness` and `readiness` probes such as the status thresholds and time values.
+However, you cannot configure the probe target values because they are specific to the application and the values must not be changed.

 ```yaml
 # Liveness probe using the applications HTTP probe endpoint